-Note that the indices $\nu$ and $\rho$ in Proposition~\ref{prop:IFOFP} should meet $\nu\rho={\rbkt{\cos\alpha}^2}/{4}$; i.e., their product is a constant.
+\endpf In Proposition~\ref{prop:IFOFP}, similarly the indices $\nu$ and $\rho$ should meet $\nu\rho=\frac{\rbkt{\cos\alpha}^2}{4}$; i.e., their product is a constant.
 This gives an input-feedforward-output-feedback passive system satisfying a set of constraints parameterized by $\alpha$.
-Roughly speaking, a system singular angle greater than $\pi/2$ can be understood via merging a group of the two constrained indices together.
-But can a system singular angle smaller than $\pi/2$ be interpreted in a similar way?
-The current answer is half-right: A very strictly passive system satisfying a convex combination condition of the indices implies a singular angle smaller than $\pi/2$.
-This is elaborated in the following proposition as an extension of Proposition~\ref{prop:angle_VSP}.
+Roughly speaking, a system's singular angle greater than $\pi/2$ can be understood via merging a group of the two constrained indices together.
+See Fig.~\ref{fig:passive_angle} for a graphical illustration.